garrandall/popular-music-data/tracks/neutron-dance-the-pointer-sisters.md

 Just no time to stop and get away
 Cause I work so hard to make it everyday

-Whoo oooh
+Whoo oh
-Whoo oooh
+Whoo oh

 There's no money falling from the sky
 Cause a man took my heart and robbed me blind
 Someone stole my brand new Chevrolet
 And the rent is due, I got no place to stay

-Whoo oooh
+Whoo oh
-Whoo oooh
+Whoo oh

 And it's hard to say